liassasel/hackthon-caixabank/README.md

 **Q2: Can I add resources that are not in package.json?**

-A2: Yes, new resources can be added if necessary.
+A2: Yes, new resources can be added if necessary :)